During a video meeting, a third of French executives have already worn pajamas or underwear

 OFFICE LIFE – Why do executives love videoconferencing so much?
 They would be 74% to approve the meetings by interposed screens, whether they are teleworking or not, according to the results of an Ifop survey for Speechi, manufacturer of interactive screens, the results of which are unveiled this Wednesday, October 27.

 From this survey carried out on a sample of 1002 people, representative of executives working in mainland France, it appears that the youngest appreciate it a little more than the others, they are 82% of those under 40 and 70% over 40s.
 They are right to love video, especially since it has become widely used.
-The gradual return to face-to-face has not started this trend, since 94% of executives used video conferencing in the past 12 months, 71% of which in the past 7 days.
+The gradual return to face-to-face has not started this trend, since 94% of executives have used videoconferencing in the last twelve months, including 71% in the last seven days.

 Add to this the fact that the number of meetings (face-to-face or not) has increased considerably, from an average of three meetings per week in 2015 to more than five today, or even more than six in large companies.
-And, of course, more than half (56%) of the meetings attended by executives interviewed by Ifop took place by videoconference.
+And, of course, more than half (56%) of the meetings in which the executives interviewed by Ifop took part took place by videoconference.

 Saving time and stress?